+=Use font We will be using Font: Book Antiqua, Font Size: 12 for normal text, and Title Font Size: 14.
+Line spacing: 1.5.
+(The document will mention 2 for spacing, but we will use 1.5 instead.) for all documents.
+The total pages is 15, so sections 1-3 should be 3-4 pages only.

-Team Mission Statement:
+Team Mission Statement

 We are a rookie FTC team all in our first year.
 Our team includes 5 hardworking kids and 1 strong coach.
 We want to spread awareness for the FIRST organization to inspire other people our age and younger to get involved in the robotics and technology field at an early age.
 We were very excited when we got the opportunity to participate in FTC and want other people to also have the same experience and have fun while learning about robotics.
 We do this by conducting fundraisers and always telling our friends about FIRST.
 We are very dedicated and meet every week to work on our robot and do the best work we can to conduct “Gracious Professionalism”

-Team Roles
+Team Roles (Try to put them in small table to save space)

 Dhruv Shah - Driver 1/CAD Designer